jestann/jive-race/README.md

 - [ ] Integrate team membership functionality with API.
 - [ ] Integrate separate state management/change modules and store.

-The basic visual components and design functionality have been built and integration with the API is in progress.
+The basic visual components and design functionality have been built with a custom module for integrating asynchronous API requests and state management.

 ### Visuals